OMNIALowCode/omnia3-templates/ProjectCostManagement/readme.md

 ## Getting started

+(If you alread have a Tenant, you can start in step 3)

+ 1. Create a new Tenant in the Management area;

+ 2. Access to the Tenant Modeler;

- 1. Import the template .zip to your OMNIA tenant;
+ 3. Import the template .zip to your OMNIA tenant using the option in the modeler Homepage;

  > https://github.com/OMNIALowCode/omnia3-templates/blob/master/ProjectCostManagement/Template/ProjectManagementTemplate.zip?raw=true

- 2. Build and Deploy your model;
+ 4. Build and Deploy your model;

 ## More info